-If students want to talk to the College psychologist, they are free to contact her via email, phone or even WhatsApp.
+If you want to talk to the College psychologist, please feel free to contact her via email, phone or even WhatsApp.
 Meetings can take place online or in person.

 Lastly, be kind to yourself.
 This is a stressful time for students, but to use the wise words of an academic assistant, we will all meet at the other side of the tunnel soon enough.